How to Play

 Four rocket sizes determine your launch capabilities:

-• Super Heavy Rocket: Any destination, massive payload capacity
+• Super Heavy Rocket: expanded destinations, massive payload capacity.

 Satellite Classifications